insight-creative/hillestadheating.com/content/heating/furnace-repair.md

 *	A yellow or flickering pilot light

 Even small furnace issues can turn into big, expensive problems if left unchecked.
-If something feels off, give us a call—we’ll take a look before it becomes an emergency.
+If something feels off, give us a call at {{< phone "madison" >}}.
+We’ll take a look before it becomes an emergency.

 ## Why Lodi Homeowners Trust Hillestad